RyanFleck/ryanfleck.ca/content/posts/Equilibrium.md

 # Why Equilibrium Resonated With Me

-For a time, boiling alive in a chaotic sea of confused emotions, I thought the best way forward was simply to shut off everything human.
+For a time, boiling alive in a chaotic sea of confused anguish, I thought the best way forward was simply to shut off everything human.
 If I could turn off all of my human desires and emotions, I thought, I could become a perfect and rational being, unaffected by the pull of internal chemicals and hormones, nonplussed by my personal situation and failures.

-Looking back now, this thought is delusional.
-I've since moved past this set of ideas, recognizing that what ties us to this world and those around us is exactly the set of feelings I wanted to repress.
+Looking back now, these thoughts were desperate and delusional.
+I've since moved past these ideas, arriving at a better place, recognizing that what ties us to this world and those around us is exactly the set of feelings I wanted to repress.

 *Equilibrium* demonstrates, through similar observations and character transformations, the meaninglessness of a life without feeling.